lsst-sitcom/sitcomtn-037/index.rst

       This includes tasks defined for the catcher, OCPS jobs, AuxTel/ComCam/LSSTCam processing, and the rendez-vous of data from multiple sources (DIMM, all-sky etc).

+Simple metrics are easily captured in things like Chronograf, and are not addressed here.
+They can be considered a subset of the scalar fields case below.

+This section considers the case of scalar fields --> Displaying metrics as a fxn of position/amp/detector etc.

 This is:

 - camera visualization health tool(s).
+- Scheduler Troubleshooting
 - Extended functionality of the CVT.
 - Bokeh Apps
 - Webpages
 - Trending plots?

+Useful to group into binned and unbinned metrics.

+- Binned: aggregated values that are pre-computed on a certain spatial scale (e.g. an amp/detector/raft)) data where the scaling can be changed and could be modified to varying scales
+- Unbinned: Value per source, per arcsec^2 etc. Depending on the case, a slider could be present to adjust the scaling on-the-fly

 .. _Deliverable 4: